-The Government of Georgia has applied for financing from the ADB (\$350 million) and EBRD (\$60 million) toward the cost of the North-South Corridor (Kvesheti-Kobi) Road Project.
-The government will provide counterpart funding equivalent to \$140 million to cover taxes and duties, land acquisition and resettlement costs, financing charges, and other miscellaneous costs.
+In August 2019, the Government of Georgia signed a \$415 million (equivalent) loan agreement with ADB toward the cost of the North-South Corridor (Kvesheti-Kobi) Road Project.
+The Government has applied for \$60 million (equivalent) in financing for the project from the European Bank for Reconstruction and Development (EBRD).
+The government will provide counterpart funding equivalent to \$83.6 million to cover taxes and duties, land acquisition and resettlement costs, financing charges, and other miscellaneous costs.